Man Down (song): Background and synopsis

 Anthony Mandler directed the music video for "Man Down" in April 2011 on a beach in Portland Parish, on the northeastern Jamaican coast.
 Rihanna told Rap-Up that the video has a "strong underlying message [for] girls like me!"
 On May 1, 2011, three camera phone teaser photos, of Rihanna on a beach in a white Dolce & Gabbana dress and riding a bicycle in Portland Parish, were released.
 The music video premiered on BET's 106 & Park on May 31, 2011.
 In an interview for MTV News, Mandler said that "Man Down" required "a strong narrative and visual" and that fans could expect something "dramatic and shocking and intense and emotions and uplifting and enlightening".

 The video opens as the protagonist (Rihanna) shoots and kills a man while he walks through a busy train station.
 She flees before a flashback to the previous day, when she rides her bike, meets friends and is alone in a bedroom at dusk.
 At a nightclub the protagonist dances and flirts with another club-goer, who then attacks her when she leaves the club.
 Disheveled, the woman cries in the street after an implied sexual assault, and the video ends as she runs home to grab a gun hidden in a dresser drawer.
+In September 2025, the video reached 1 billion views on youtube.